cklim83/test_md/oop/final_inheritance.md

 kitty.say_name('kitty')       # => "kitty"
 ```

-Modules can also be used as containers to house methods.
-This involves prefixing the method names with `self` and the methods can be used directly without inclusion in a class.
+Modules can also be used as containers to **house methods for direct use (i.e. not mixin and used by a class)**.
+To do that we need to **prefix method names with `self`**.
+These methods can then be used directly without inclusion in a class.
 Similar to class methods, `self` here refers to the module itself.
 ```ruby
 module Mammal
   ...